MikAoJk/knarreviktoppen/README.md

 ### Deployment

-Deployment is currently triggerd with GitHub Actions The website is available here: https://knarreviktoppen.no
+Deployment is currently triggerd with GitHub Actions.
+The website is currently available here: https://knarreviktoppen.no